bag-man/NewPost/README.md

 # New Post & ModQueue alert
 This script will monitor a list of subreddits for new posts and items in the modqueue.
-It can then send a message to a slack or discord channel and a private message to a list of users on reddit.
+It can then send a message to a slack or discord channel or a telegram user and a private message to a list of users on reddit.

 You just need praw, so run: